-Housing ends homelessness but that housing needs to be accessible, safe, affordable, available, suitable and sustainable to actually end homelessness and avoid a return to homelessness.
+Housing ends homelessness but that housing needs to be accessible, safe, affordable, available, suitable and sustainable to actually end homelessness and avoid a return to homelessness

-Leaving the provision of housing for people on the lowest incomes up to the private market does not work and does not provide housing that is safe, accessible, affordable, available, appropriate and sustainable.
+Leaving the provision of housing for people on the lowest incomes does not work and does not provide housing that is safe, accessible, affordable, available, appropriate and sustainable.
 The private market maximises profits for investors and does not provide a public good or see housing as essential social infrastructure.
-The most cost-effective way to achieve this solution is for Governments to provide housing that is safe, accessible, affordable, available, appropriate and sustainable.
-And where Governments subsidise the private market, this should be targeted to the provision of low-income housing as a priority cohort to prevent and end homelessness.
+The most cost effective way to achieve this solution is for Governments to provide housing that is safe, accessible, affordable, available, appropriate and sustainable.
+And where Governments subsidise the private market, this should be targeted to the provision of low income housing.

-The SHS commends the Federal Government for their recent investment in housing.
-However, this is nowhere near the number of houses needed to actually meet demand.
+The SHS commends the Victorian Government for their strong recent investment in social housing through the Big Housing Build, building an additional 12,000 homes.
+This is an admirable achievement.
+However, this is nowhere near the number of houses need to actually meet demand.
 Our members are concerned that our clients will not have sufficient access to these new homes and will continue to languish in homelessness and marginalised housing.
-Allocating 50% of the Government's 1,000,000 homes target to lowest income housing (through mainly public housing) would greatly assist this priority cohort.
-The community housing and homelessness sector are calling for an increase of 6,000 new public and the Mainstream

-ACOSS/UNSW 2022 Covid, Inequality And Poverty In 2020 & 2021: How Poverty & Inequality Were Reduced In The Covid Recession And Increased During The Recovery Poverty and Inequality Partnership, Build Back Fairer Series, Report No. 3, https://povertyandinequality.acoss.org.au/covid-inequality-and-poverty-in-2020-and-2021/ Parliament of Australia, Department of Parliamentary Services, D Arthur 2016 Basic Income: A Radical Idea Enters community housing properties per annum for the next ten years at minimum.
-The supply of social housing needs to be more closely aligned with the demand, particularly in the outer South of Melbourne.
-The development of an ongoing well-funded program to construct more very low-income housing is required to meet the need.
+The supply of social housing needs to be more closely aligned with the demand, particularly in the outer South.
+The development of an ongoing well-funded program to construct more low income housing is required to meet the need.
 Such a program must include guaranteed structured pathways from homelessness programs, including transitional housing, directly into social housing.